2 Introduction to R

 2.7 Let’s do some data analysis

 • What are we thinking?
+What is our goal?

 • Our thoughts about the results, if any.

-Our goal with this notebook is to discover what is the socially-acceptable age to date someone older or younger than ourselves.
+Today we will explore the socially-acceptable age to date someone older or younger than ourselves.

 1. Copy the text below.
 Note you can use the copy-clipboard button in the book if you roll your cursor over the code and click on the clipboard icon at the top right.